Virginia Watercraft Owner's Guide

 Temporary 30-Day Registration Certificate

-If you wish to operate a watercraft that does not have a valid registration (it expired, the watercraft is new, it was never registered, etc.), a "Virginia Motorboat Temporary Registration Certificate" is required.
-It allows a watercraft to be legally operated for 30 days pending the receipt of the 3-year registration from DGIF.
+If you wish to operate a watercraft that does not have a valid registration (e.g., it expired, the watercraft is new, it was never registered, etc.), a "Virginia Motorboat Temporary Registration Certificate" is required.
+It allows a watercraft to be legally operated for 30 days pending the receipt of the three-year registration from DGIF.
 The Temporary Registration Certificate is available for purchase through all Hunting and Fishing License Agents at a cost of $11.00.
 Only one Temporary Registration Certificate is allowed per applicant

-If you purchase this certificate, you are not required to display the Virginia registration numbers on your watercraft during the 30-day period in which the Temporary Registration Certificate is valid.
-To purchase the temporary you will need to show the license agent some proof of ownership (bill of sale, registration card, manufacturer's statement of origin, or title).
+If you purchase this Certificate, you are not required to display the Virginia registration numbers on your watercraft during the 30-day period in which the Temporary Registration Certificate is valid.
+To purchase the Temporary Registration Certificate you will need to show the license agent some proof of ownership (e.g., bill of sale, registration card, Manufacturer's Statement (or Certificate) of Origin, or Certificate of Title.

-You must apply for the 3-year registration immediately after receipt of the temporary registration certificate.
-An application to register and title the watercraft may be obtained from the same agents that sell the temporary registration certificate.
+You must apply for the three-year registration immediately after receipt of the Temporary Registration Certificate.
+An application to register and title the watercraft may be obtained from the same agents that sell the Temporary Registration Certificate.